 Rain gardens, bioretention and wetland detention basins are a few best management practices in use.
 They slow down and absorb rain water, thus reducing the quantity and velocity of storm water runoff while improving water quality.

-Compared with lawns and mulched tree, shrub and perennial plantings, landscapes planted with appropriate native plants require less maintenance.
-They require minimal watering (except during establishment and drought periods) and they need no chemical fertilizers or pesticides.
+Landscapes planted with appropriate native plants require minimal watering (except during establishment and drought periods) and they need no chemical fertilizers or pesticides.

-Characteristics of native plants that reduce maintenance include:
+Characteristics of native plants that reduce cost and chemicals:

 To Create Wildlife Habitat